djuang1/mockaroo-connector/README.md

 MuleSoft Anypoint Connector For Mockaroo API.
 The Mockaroo REST API allows your application to download randomly generated data based on a saved schema or fields you define at runtime.
 Anything you can generate via the website can also be generated via the REST API.

+Example of API using JSFiddle can be found here: http://jsfiddle.net/vmgpycg5/

 # Mule supported versions
 Mule 3.5.x